pratik-codes/Zomato_data_EDA/README.md

 # Problem Statement

 The basic idea is analyzing the Buisness Problem of Zomato  to get a fair idea about the factors affecting the establishment of different types of restaurant at different places in Bengaluru, aggregate rating of each restaurant and many more.
-I have provided the link to download the dataset at the end of this notebook.

 # Approach